 Elaborate on why you would like to pursue an MCS degree and why you think you would be a good fit for the program.

 Note: Application materials may be submitted after paying the $55 nonrefundable application fee.
-For more information on application materials, visit the School of Graduate Studies' Admissions Overview.
+For more information on application materials, visit the School of Graduate Studies' Steps to Apply and Admissions Policies.

 |Fall (Begins in August)||August 1|